dmosopt/dmosopt/docs/guide/introduction.md

 ::: info [Continue with the Guide](./run)

-To dives into available options and features.
+To dive into available configuration options and features.

 :::